New CDC Guidelines Drop Mask Recommendation For 70% Of Americans

 (AP/KDKA) – Most Americans live in places where healthy people, including students in schools, can safely take a break from wearing masks under new U.S. guidelines released Friday.

-The Centers for Disease Control and Prevention outlined the new set of measures for communities where COVID-19 is easing its grip, with less of a focus on positive test results and more on what’s happening at hospitals.READ MORE: Officials: West Virginia Baby Sick After Ingesting Recalled Formula
+The Centers for Disease Control and Prevention outlined the new set of measures for communities where COVID-19 is easing its grip, with less of a focus on positive test results and more on what’s happening at hospitals.READ MORE: North Hills School District Stops Requiring Masks In Schools Or On Buses

 The new system greatly changes the look of the CDC’s risk map and puts more than 70% of the U.S. population in counties where the coronavirus is posing a low or medium threat to hospitals.
 People in those areas, which includes the entire Pittsburgh area, can stop wearing masks, the agency said.